zblenlighten/power/Computer science.md

   - Inter process communication (IPC)
     - Remote procedure call (RPC)
   - Concurrency
+    - Construct concurrent programs
       - Process (fork, exec, waitpid, IPC)
       - I/O multiplexing
       - Multithreading
-    - Can be achieved via context-switching in a single core, and parallelism in a multi-core
+    - Deadlock
-    - Deadlock: Mutual exclusion, Hold and wait or resource holding, No preemption, Circular wait
+      - Possible causes: Mutual exclusion, Hold and wait or resource holding, No preemption, Circular wait
+    - How concurrency is achieved: via context-switching in a single core, and parallelism in a multi-core
+    - Hardware
-    - Time-sharing: CPU
+      - CPU: Time-sharing
-    - Sharding: RAM
+      - RAM: Sharding

 - I/O
   - Blocking (vs: Non-blocking)：connection is blocked until there is some data to read or the data is fully written